osquery/foundation/docs/office-hours/20190917_meeting_notes.md

 - Enable tarball support

 What does standalone mean?
-- the`install` target moves to the main cmake files (honors DESTDIR/PREFIX)
+- The `install` target moves to the main cmake files (honors DESTDIR/PREFIX)
-- The cpack configs would become separate.
-This enables cpack to be run standalone or as part of the makefile
+- The CPack configs would become separate.
+This enables CPack to be run standalone or as part of the Makefile

-Does cpack support what we want?
+Does CPack support what we want?
 It's a monolithic c++ program, so we get what it does.
 But, it mostly calls system tools, and it offers various hooks to those.

-cpack isn't a great tool for the folks that understand the native packaging tools.
+CPack isn't a great tool for the folks that understand the native packaging tools.
 It's a pretty big wrapper, and it's hard to understand.
 This isn't a blocking objection, ultimately someone owns the code, so someone will need to be happy about it.